Skip to content

 Inline editing requires to encapsulate the HTML text in a <div> in edit mode.
 This might cause some side effects with a site's CSS, e.g. direct child rules.

-To activate inline editing add the following line in your project's settings.py:
+Inline editing is active by default.
+To deactivate inline editing add the following line in your project's settings.py:

 When inline editing is active the editor will save the plugin's content each time it loses focus.
 If only text has changed the user can immediately continue to edit.
 If a text-enabled plugin was changed, added, or removed he page will refresh to update the page tree and get the correctly rendered version of the changed plugin.